pingcap/docs/partition-pruning.md

 ##### Scenario two

-Since the optimization rule of partition pruning is done during the query plan phase, it does not apply for those cases that filter conditions are unknown until the execution phase.
+Because the rule optimization of partition pruning is performed during the generation phase of the query plan, partition pruning is not suitable for scenarios where the filter conditions can be obtained only during the execution phase.
+For example:

 {{< copyable "sql" >}}